Wordcab/wordcab-posts/docs/blog/posts/wordcab_transcribe_dev.md

 Each line of code written, each feature developed, each bug fixed brought a sense of accomplishment.

-It's super hard to develop an universal tool that achieves close performance for all languages, especially when you don't speak or read more than three languages.
-But we are always polishing the tool and trying to improve it also for low resource languages.
+It's hard to develop a universal tool that achieves close performance for all languages, especially when you don't speak or read more than three languages.
+But we are always polishing the tool and trying to improve it for low-resource languages.

 Our roadmap is filled with further optimizations, new features, and countless opportunities to learn and grow.
 But the goal remains the same: to **ensure that production-ready ASR resources are universally accessible**.